 7.1 The subject of accounting fees is obviously of interest both to us and to you.
 You as a client want to feel you are getting your money’s worth for the fee you pay, and we must have fees that are adequate to enable us to give a good service.
 All the Customers must setup a direct debit in order to obtain our service, where direct debit is not set, we may not be able to provide you the services.

 In much of the work we do, we are reasonably able to predict how much time it should take, and are willing to make a firm estimate of this fee in advance.
 Often it is impossible to predict all the problems we are likely to encounter on the job.
-Hence, if within doing work to the value if 30% of the quoted fee finds that our estimate was materially wrong, we will discuss this with you prior to incurring further fees.
+Hence, we will let you know at the end how much time we have spent.
+In some cases, where the fee estimate was completely/materially incorrect, then we will update you. e.g if we said it will take 20 hours to complete the job and when we started work , we realised it will take 150 hours, we will inform you of material change.

 7.2 Our fees are based on the time necessarily spent on your affairs by the partners and staff involved.
 Some clients are billed at agreed intervals, and our settlement terms are as follows: